 Companies use this technique, for example, in the course of requirements elicitation for the development of software and systems.

 It is recommended to choose your teacher carefully.
 Not every user is a good teacher.
 The following three aspects of Apprenticing have proven themselves in practice:

-- Preliminary discussion between “teacher” and “apprentice” including discussion of the procedure, the duration and frequency of the apprenticeship, as well as the goals.
+- Preliminary discussion between “teacher” and “apprentice” including discussion of the procedure, the duration and frequency of the fieldwork, as well as the goals.